joedski/musings/OCaml/Journal 2020-03-01 - Getting Started in OCaml.md

 Anyway, just noting my learnings from [going through the manual](http://caml.inria.fr/pub/docs/manual-ocaml/).

-> NOTE: For anyone else reading this, this is from the perspective of someone who's daily driver is Typescript.
+> NOTE: For anyone else reading this, this is from the perspective of someone who's daily driver is Typescript, but has touched Elm and sometimes pretends to be able to read bits of Haskel.

 Another good browse-through is [this "things I wish I knew when learning OCaml" post](https://baturin.org/docs/ocaml-faq/).
 Modified in 2018, too.